b-marie/brittanyellichblog/content/posts/find-your-passion/index.md

     src: "passion.jpg"
 ---

-It's the time of year right now where I'm reflecting on this past year, and identifying what changes I need to make to re-focus for the year of head.
-One of those changes that I want to make is to focus my efforts on the things that I am most passionate about.
-As such, I've been researching the best ways to figure out what you're most passionate about.
+It's the time of year where I'm reflecting on this past year, and identifying what changes I need to make to re-focus for 2025.

+One of those changes is to focus on the things that I am most passionate about.
+As such, I've been researching the best ways to find your passion.

 The tech industry is vast, with endless opportunities for innovation, problem-solving, and growth.
 Whether you’re just starting out or looking to pivot within the field, finding your true passion can be the key to a fulfilling career.
 But how do you discover what excites you in such a fast-paced and diverse space?

 ## How to Find Your Passion

 I'm a serial generalist.
-Usually whatever I'm most passionate about is whatever is in front of me right now.
-But as you get further into your career, you have more time to define the problems that you think are the highest priority and what you're most interested in solving.
-Now I'm spending time honing my skills to figure out where I should spend those efforts.
+Usually whatever I'm most passionate about is whatever is right in front of me.
+But, as I'm learning as I journey further into my career, at more senior levels you spend more time defining problems rather than just solving them.
+So, to exercise that muscle I decided that I needed to find what I'm most passionate about.

-Here are some steps to help you uncover your passion in tech:
+Here are some steps I have come across to help you uncover your passion in tech:

 ### 1. Explore Different Fields Within Tech